YunoHost/doc/pages/01.administrate/07.specific_use_cases/07.email_relay/email_configure_relay.md

 2. Your SMTP relay username (for this tutorial we will use `username`)
 3. Your SMTP relay password (for this tutorial we will use `password`) Note: To be saved: use a ASCII only password.

+! [fa=exclamation-triangle /] To be saved: use a password without `#` char (it's possible other chars are forbidden, don't hesitate to report it to update this doc).

 Your SMTP relay will obviously provide you with these three things, that should be available in your control panel or whatsoever.

 You can log into your YunoHost server using SSH: